hobuinc/usgs-wb-eval/README.md

 Once we have  `usgs-breakline-eval.copc.laz` that is output by the pipeline, we can plot some simple histogram to compare the given water level of the breakline with the Z values of the points themselves.

+The following histogram shows the `ignored ground (20)` points that are closest to the breakline.
+The script could be adapted to select for different classifications, or more interestingly, dilate or erode the distance to/from the breakline using the `distance` dimension that was added to the points by `filters.geomdistance`.

 <img src="./pictures/Classification-20.png"  />

 <details>